Equivalence after extension and Schur coupling for Fredholm operators on Banach spaces: Introduction

-\Cref{T:essinNew}\ref{T:essinNew1} immediately raises the question whether we can weaken the hypo\-thesis that~$\cX$ and~$\cY$ are essentially incomparable without losing the conclusion that $\operatorname{sc}(\cX,\cY)=0$.
+\Cref{T:essinNew}\ref{T:essinNew1} immediately raises the question whether we can weaken the hypo\-thesis that the pair $(\cX,\cY)$ is essentially incomparable without losing the conclusion that $\operatorname{sc}(\cX,\cY)=0$.
 The most obvious, very modest weakening would be to assume that~$\cX$ and~$\cY$ are projec\-tive\-ly in\-comparable in the following sense.

-\begin{defn} A pair of Banach spaces~$\cX$ and~$\cY$ is \emph{projectively incomparable} if no infinite-dimensional, complemented subspace of~$\cX$ is isomorphic to a complemented subspace of $\cY$. \end{defn}
+\begin{defn} A pair of Banach spaces $(\cX,\cY)$ is \emph{projectively incomparable} if no infinite-dimensional, complemented subspace of~$\cX$ is isomorphic to a complemented subspace of $\cY$. \end{defn}

 However, it turns out that this hypothesis is too weak to imply that $\operatorname{sc}(\cX,\cY)=0$, as our next result will show.
 It also contains some information about the possible values of the indices~$\eae(\cX,\cY)$ and~$\operatorname{sc}(\cX,\cY)$.